shivamsk/company-product-api/README.md

 13. Used NoSQL Database as the components don't demand any ACID properties and so made use of the NoSQL denormalized structure.
 14. Added Basic pagination

+Note: For the sake of running the application, I have added a dummy security config in config/development/security.json and pushed it.

 TODOs and Improvements
 ---------------
 1. Setup the prod configuration and add docker image.